openmultiplayer/web/docs/scripting/functions/GetVehicleCab.md

 ---
 title: GetVehicleCab
-description: Get the ID of the trailer attached to a vehicle.
+description: Get the ID of the cab attached to a vehicle.
 tags: ["vehicle"]
 ---